dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/responses.md

 The `Results` and `TypedResults` static classes provide similar sets of results helpers.
 However, the `Results` helpers' return type is `IResult`, while each `TypedResults` helper's return type is one of the `IResult` implementation types.
 The difference means that for `Results` helpers a conversion is needed when the concrete type is needed, for example, for unit testing.
 The implementation types are defined in the <xref:Microsoft.AspNetCore.Http.HttpResults> namespace.

-An advantage of using `TypedResults` is that the implementation type automatically includes the response type metadata for the endpoint.
+An advantage of using `TypedResults` is that the implementation type automatically provides the response type metadata for OpenAPI to describe the endpoint.

 Consider the follow endpoint, for which a `200 OK` status code with the expected JSON response is produced.